Revised December 2022

 - Correct errors promptly.
 If you find that your blog entry or social post contains an error or mistake, correct it.
 Since transparency is key, admit your mistake, apologize if necessary, correct it and move on.

 - Blogs are part of social media.
 While a blog itself is not subject to the limitations on commercial speech, the content of a blog can be.
 The content must be informative only, and nothing in the content should propose a commercial transaction or be for the purpose of directly gaining a commercial transaction.
 The threshold question to ask is, “Does the content articulate commercial speech in any way?”
 If so, it is likely that it will be subject to state rules.

 - When posting to a blog or social media site, refrain from writing about controversial or potentially inflammatory subjects, including politics, sex, religion or any other non-business-related subjects.
 Keep the tone of your comments respectful and informative, never condescending or berating.
 Use sentence-case format, not capital letters.
-Stick to this maxim whenever you are contributing to any blogs or social and professional networks.
+Stick to this maxim whenever you are contributing to any social and professional networks.

 - Avoid personal attacks, online fights and hostile communications.
-If a blogger or any other online influencer posts a statement with which you disagree, voice your opinion, but do not escalate the conversation to a heated argument.
+If a connection, reporter or any other online influencer posts a statement with which you disagree, voice your opinion, but do not escalate the conversation to a heated argument.
 Write reasonably, factually and with good humor.
 Understand and credit the other person’s point of view and avoid any communications that could result in personal, professional or credibility attacks.